Yapeal/yapeal-ng/docs/config/DeeperDepthsOfConfiguration.md

 is `{Yapeal.Sql.database}` allowing the legacy BC stuff to happen but it is strongly suggested you use the new setting to save some unneeded indirection.
 I'll try to better explain the reason for the changes here.
-There are two things separate things going on here with the name change and the per platform stuff as well.
+There are two separate things going on here with the name change and the per platform stuff as well.
 I'll start with the name change first.